Creating a Culture of Safety and Support

 Resources

-The video below explains the core principles of a just culture and why it’s essential for creating a safe and supportive environment in healthcare.
+The resources below explain the core principles of a just culture and why it’s essential for creating a safe and supportive environment in healthcare.

 Just Culture